Blockchain in Agriculture – Improving Agricultural Techniques

 The four benefits of implementing blockchain technology in agriculture are:

 1. Improved Quality Control and Food Safety

 - bring increased transparency to the supply chain

 - remove ineffective processes

 For instance, crop failure is a prevalent issue faced by farmers around the globe.
 It usually happens because of unfavorable climatic conditions, such as poorly distributed rainfall and erratic weather.

-By connecting these devices to a blockchain ledger, the results can be updated continuously and viewed in real time by just looking at an application on their phone.
-It will allow them to check that all factors are as they should be.
+By connecting these devices to a blockchain ledger, the results can be updated continuously and viewed in real-time by just looking at an application on the phone.
+It will allow farmers to ensure that all factors are as they should be.